-35 tons of supporting forage already arrived at Wuhan Business University Equestrian Venue
+35 tons of supporting forage arrive at Wuhan Business University Equestrian Venue

 Date：2018-11-30 10:34:03 Source：7th CISM Military World Games

-It is estimated that 66 horses will be used for the equestrian and 30 horses for the modern pentathlon in the 7th CISM World Games.
+It is estimated that 66 horses will be used for the equestrian and 30 horses for the modern pentathlon in the 7th CISM Military World Games (7th CWG).
 30 racing horses purchased from Belgium will fly to Wuhan in early December.
-35 tons of forage that could feed these horses for a month arrived at Wuhan Business University Equestrian Venue from Inner Mongolia on November 28.
+35 tons of forage that could feed these horses for a month arrived at Wuhan Business University Equestrian Venue from Inner Mongolia on Nov.
+28.

 It is known that the team responsible for feeding and training the racing horses has been selected by bidding.
 At present, it has more than 20 members, composed of professional horsemen, coaches, foreign jockeys and veterinarians.
 Hadatie, the head coach of the team, told the reporter on November 28 that he participated in the selection of horses in Belgium this summer, and he also involved with the purchase of forage in Inner Mongolia.
 There are many grasslands in China such as Hulunbuir Grassland, Xilingele Grassland, and northeast grasslands, among which the highest quality Hulunbuir Grassland is finally selected.